Quick Ways to Create Search Engine Optimised Content

 Create Evergreen Content

 Although of-the-moment content can be great for generating interest and traffic to your website, search engines like Google are pretty good at identifying information that is outdated.
-This means that the effort you put to creating content can often be short-lived in these cases.
+This means that the benefits of the effort you put into creating content can often be short-lived.